How much can you lose selling a house as-is In Texas

 Can I save money by selling my house without repairs?

 Yes, you can sell your house without repairs.
-However, it might sell for 15% to 30% less than its market value because of needed repairs or market conditions.
+However, because of needed repairs or market conditions, it might sell for 15% to 30% less than its market value.

 Is it possible to sell a house quickly in Texas without a realtor?